kopi-kosong/nexmo-video-api-demo/README.md

-# OpenTok Hello World Node
+# Nexmo Video Demo

-This is a simple demo app that shows how you can use the OpenTok Node SDK to create Sessions, generate Tokens with those Sessions, and then pass these values to a JavaScript client that can connect and conduct a group chat.
+This is a simple demo app that modified based on "OpenTok Hello World Node".
+I

 ## Running the App